dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 ### The real cost of identity crisis

-We're seeing a lot of [valid concerns](https://twitter.com/jensneuse_de/status/1644312468166983685) and confusions around DevRel:
+We're seeing a lot of [concerns](https://twitter.com/jensneuse_de/status/1644312468166983685) and confusions around DevRel:

 ![Worse than consultants](/assets/images/2023/identity-crisis-2.png)